Skip to main content

 The most significant metabolic consequence of this neuroendocrine imbalance is the development of systemic insulin resistance.
 High cortisol and catecholamine levels work synergistically to keep blood glucose elevated.
 Cortisol promotes the liver’s production of glucose, while catecholamines can inhibit insulin secretion from the pancreas.
 The result is a multi-pronged assault on glucose regulation.

 Cells, particularly in the muscles and liver, reduce the number of insulin receptors on their surface to protect themselves from the toxic effects of glucose overload.
 This forces the pancreas to work harder, producing even more insulin to try and manage the high blood sugar.
-This state of hyperinsulinemia is a key feature of and a direct precursor to type 2 diabetes.
+This state of hyperinsulinemia is a key feature of metabolic syndrome and a direct precursor to type 2 diabetes.

 Biomarkers of Allostatic Load